 Burlington House was a really exciting opportunity for us as engineers, with its spectacular cantilevered form also presenting our team with a fair share of challenges and certainly a lot to think about.
 As structural engineers on the project, our role to was to create a solution that would achieve the building’s unique structural form with a cast-in-situ concrete frame and minimal transfer structures at the lower levels.

-Meeting requirements with intelligent tools
+Meeting requirements with intelligent design tools

-Through the use of Tekla Structural Designer, we were able to model and consider the building and its structural loads in high levels of 3D detail and accuracy, explained James.
+Through the use of Tekla Structural Designer, we were able to model and consider the building and its structural loads in high levels of 3D detail and accuracy explained James.

-Thanks to its intelligent tools, our teams were also able to use the software to analyse multiple different design iterations, helping us to identify the most efficient structural design that met both our requirements as structural engineers and also the design brief of the architect and client.
+Thanks to its intelligent tools, our teams were also able to use the software to analyze multiple different design iterations, helping us to identify the most efficient structural design that met both our requirements as structural engineers and also the design brief of the architect and client.

-Achieving the challenging twisted form
+Achieving the challenging twisted form of the structure

 Following detailed design and analysis within Tekla Structural Designer, we used a combination of engineering elements to achieve the building’s challenging twisted form, such as deep cantilevered reinforced concrete shear walls.
 Spanning over two to three storeys and acting as deep beams, these shear walls supported the large areas of the cantilevered floors; whilst the main central circulation core, also cast-in-situ concrete, resisted the resulting twist forces from the eccentricity of the cantilever form.